 Before we headed homeward, we decided to make one more stop.
 It had been years since I had been to the San Juan Spruce, which was British Columbia’s largest Sitka Spruce up until several years ago, when a storm destroyed part of its upper canopy.
 I lamented the fact that I’d not taken photos of it back in 2003, as I didn’t have a camera with me at the time.
 It remains, nevertheless, still an inspiring tree, set as it is right beside the San Juan River, in the middle of a forest service campground!

-The drive home seemed somewhat faster than I expected, but then again all things come to an end, relatively speaking.
+The drive home seemed somewhat faster than I expected, but then again, all things come to an end, relatively speaking.
 As we parted ways in Chemainus, I was already contemplating a return trip and some new explorations.
 You can never get enough of coastal British Columbia!

 As I write this, the current state of preservation of old growth trees here on Vancouver Island is still of pressing concern.
 Already, very little ancient forest remains here, and neither the incumbent New Democratic Party, the current opposition B.C.
-Liberal Party, nor a plethora of logging companies have any desire to cease the destruction.
-Only British Columbia’s Green Party, part of the coalition government at this time, is supporting a moratorium on old growth logging.
+Liberal Party, nor a plethora of logging companies have any desire to change the situation.
+Only British Columbia’s Green Party, part of the coalition government at this time, is currently supporting a moratorium on old growth logging.
 What is really needed here is a paradigm shift, for lack of a better phrase.
 The tired rhetoric of seeing old growth forest as a decaying resource that might as well be harvested or it will lose value is simply an excuse for justifying environmental destruction.
 Why not consider change?

 ************************ Author’s Note***********************